 First, let’s talk about what a SVG file is.

-What is are SVG files?
+What is a SVG file?

 A SVG file is a Scalable Vector Graphics is an XML-based vector image format for two-dimensional graphics.
 Basically, is a cutting file that can be used with your Cricut or other die cutting machine.
 It contains actual data in it that tells your die cutting machine where to cut, what colors to use along with other information.

 The benefits of using a SVG are that it is a high quality image.
 When you scale this image up to a very large size it will continue to keep that high quality and crispness to it.
 The second benefit of using a SVG is that each color will be on it’s own layer.
 This make the image a lot easier to work with on your Cricut.